 These intensive three-week pre-session courses begin before the start of the fall semester.
-This allows you to comfortably settle into your new surroundings before the academic year begins and earn five credits toward your total course load.
-You can select one of the five courses available.
+This structure allows you to comfortably settle into your new surroundings before the academic year begins, and earn 5 U.S. credits toward your total course load.
+You can select one of the five courses below.

 This program provides visiting students with a unique perspective on Ireland’s culture, history and landscapes.
 Through illustrated lectures, class discussion, and field- trips to spectacular archaeological monuments, students gain an understanding of the broad sweep of Ireland’s history from the initial settlement of the island after the last Ice Age, to the birth of the modern era in the seventeenth century AD.

 The course is designed to suit both archaeology/anthropology majors and students with no previous experience of these subjects.
 Field-trips are a crucial part of the learning experience.
 As well as a range of sites in the Cork region, we explore Dublin city and its hinterland, Galway city and the stunning limestone landscapes of the Burren and the Aran Islands.

 This program offers an opportunity for students to begin the study of everyday life in Ireland, in all of its rich diversity and vast range of cultural expressions.
 Folklore, like its synonym popular culture, makes a study of everyday life, and represents the folkloric expressions of both past and present alike.
 It studies life from the bottom up, looking at how people lived their day-to-day lives – their houses, technologies, stories, rituals, beliefs, religion and cosmological understandings.
 The course incorporates field-trip(s) whenever possible or practicable.
 A field-trip may last from one day to several days.

 Students will explore key aspects of the study of folklore including: